5750/YT-shepherd/README.md

 YT Shepherd is a Firefox add-on that lets you categorize YouTube channels as Recommended, Neutral, or Discouraged.
 It visually modifies thumbnails to reflect your preferences — guiding your attention and helping you stay productive, one tile at a time.

 ## Installation
-Download the repository: Code -> Download ZIP
-Then unpack the ZIP
-Then, in Firefox, go to about:debugging, click "This Firefox", then "Load Temporary Add-on" and select the _manifest.json_ file.
+Download the ZIP file: https://github.com/5750/YT-shepherd/releases/download/YT-addon-WIP/YT-shepherd.zip Then, in Firefox, go to about:debugging#/runtime/this-firefox -> "Load Temporary Add-on" and select the ZIP file.

 ## Usage
 Once the extension is installed, navigate to any YouTube video page.